masoudsoroush/UMBC_Data601/Assignments/Final-Project/Final-Project.md

    - For implementing data standardization, PCA and KMeans clustering, we use several components of *scikit learn* library.
    - For the implementation of the Elbow Method (in order to figure out the optimal number of k-means clusters), we use the *yellowbrick* library.

+## Data Resources and References
+**-- Who collected the original data**

+The original data has been collected and published by USDA (**U.S. Department of Agriculture**).
+This dataset is freely available at USDA website (see the link below).
+This data (which is available in txt format) has been converted to tabular format by **data.world** and is freely available as a csv file (see the link below).

+**-- When is the data collected?**

+The latest version of the dataset (which has been used in this project) has been published at UDSA website in **May 2016**.

+**-- Characteristics of the Dataset**

+The latest version of the dataset (SR28) has been converted to a single *csv file* (of 3.76 MB size) by  **data.world**, and this is the version we will be using in this project.
+The tabular data has 8618 rows and 45 columns (corresponding to the 45 features).
+The data has missing values in only 3 columns that collect scientific names of the food items and these variables will play no role in our analysis.

+**-- Links to Data Resources**

+  1. The original USDA dataset can be found at https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/methods-and-application-of-food-composition-laboratory/mafcl-site-pages/  *under SR11-SR28* (choose SR28 the latest release).

+  2. The converted csv file can be found in **data.world** at https://data.world/craigkelly/usda-national-nutrient-db.
+To access the csv file, click on nndb_flat.csv at the bottom of the page.

+  3. A pdf file sr28_doc.pdf (created by USDA) is available at author's Github link if one desires to obtain a deeper understanding of the variables/features and how they were collected.